juanRabaa/rb-wp-framework/README.md

 ## Fields

-The API is primarily used to manage **meta fields and values** in posts, terms, menu items, and in the customizer.
+The Fields API is primarily used to manage **meta fields and values** in posts, terms, menu items, and in the customizer.

 It allows the use of ``single``, ``group``, and ``repeater`` fields.
-This fields usually display `controls` that manage the front end of the value input, but a custom render function can be assign to render the input.
+These fields usually display `controls` that manages the front end of the value input, but a custom render function can be assign to render the input.
 The module comes with some basic `controls`, but you can create your own.

 Check the [Fields API Documentation](modules/fields/README.md) and start adding some fields!